llvm/llvm-project/libcxx/docs/UsingLibcxx.rst

 disable them).
 However, most of the code in libc++ is in the headers, so the user-selected value for ``_LIBCPP_ENABLE_ASSERTIONS`` (if any) will usually be respected.

-When an assertion fails, an assertion handler function is called.
-The library provides a default assertion handler that prints an error message and calls ``std::abort()``.
-Note that this assertion handler is provided by the static or shared library, so it is only available when deploying to a platform where the compiled library is sufficiently recent.
-However, users can also override that assertion handler with their own, which can be useful to provide custom behavior, or when deploying to older platforms where the default assertion handler isn't available.
+When an assertion fails, the program is aborted through a special verbose termination function.
+The library provides a default function that prints an error message and calls ``std::abort()``.
+Note that this function is provided by the static or shared library, so it is only available when deploying to a platform where the compiled library is sufficiently recent.
+However, users can also override that function with their own, which can be useful to provide custom behavior, or when deploying to older platforms where the default function isn't available.

-Replacing the default assertion handler is done by defining the following function:
+Replacing the default verbose termination function is done by defining the following function:

 .. code-block:: cpp

-  void __libcpp_assertion_handler(char const* format, ...)
+  void __libcpp_verbose_abort(char const* format, ...)

 This mechanism is similar to how one can replace the default definition of ``operator new`` and ``operator delete``.
 For example: